serbelga/navigation-compose-extended/docs/overview.md

-# Navigation Compose Extended

 Navigation Compose Extended is a complementary library for AndroidX Jetpack Navigation Compose to improve creation of navigation elements, as destination routes, arguments, deep links, … in a more idiomatic way than using literals.

-Visit the [project website](https://sergiobelda.dev/navigation-compose-extended/) for documentation and API Reference.
+With this library you can define models for your navigation destinations, navigation arguments, ... and it automatically creates the navigation routes, arguments and deep link variables for the NavHost.

+It also provides functions to navigate to navigation destinations using these models and arguments keys, and functions to retrieve arguments values in a more secure way.

 ## License